dikshagupta1/logging/DEVELOPER_OVERVIEW.md

     Requirement: Verify resampling functionality with appropriate test data.
     Code Implementation:
-    The main.cpp file provides a test case where: log is populated with synthetic depth and azimuth data.
+    The main.cpp and resampler_test.cpp files provides a test case where:
+    - log is populated with synthetic depth and azimuth data.
-    Resampling is performed for a depth range.
+    - Resampling is performed for a depth range.
-    The output is printed to verify correctness.
+    - The output is printed to verify correctness.
+    In future, the resampler_test.cpp will include google/catch2 style test cases.

 ### Memory Management Considerations
 - Allocation: Log data objects are allocated dynamically (using new in C++).
 It’s crucial to provide a corresponding free_log_data_c function to release memory and prevent leaks.